KruegerDesigns/LocalPHPDev/README.md

 ## Acknowledgments

 This project was inspired by the work of [Chris Cherry](https://github.com/ctcherry).
-Special thanks for their valuable ideas and years of support.
+Special thanks for his valuable ideas and years of support.

 ## Features